juliuschou/helloContainerWithFlaskAndScikitLearnApp/Readme.md

-# Comprehensive Guide to Building and Deploying a Flask and scikit-learn Application in a Docker Container
+# Comprehensive Guide to Building and Deploying a Flask and scikit-learn Application in a Docker Container on Ubuntu

 The guide outlines a comprehensive process to build and deploy a machine learning application using Flask and scikit-learn, packaged in a Docker container.
 It is broken down into three main parts: